• Personal

 For these purposes, your total superannuation balance is determined on 30 June of the previous financial year.

-There is a limit on the total amount of superannuation you can transfer to a retirement income stream without paying additional tax.
+There is a limit on the total amount of superannuation you can transfer to a retirement income stream without paying extra tax.
 This is known as the transfer balance cap.

-However, your transfer balance cap depends on your circumstances, so each person will have a transfer balance cap between $1.6 and $1.7 million.
+The general transfer balance cap remains at $1.9 million for the 2024-25 financial year.
+However, your transfer balance cap depends on your circumstances.
 To check the balance of your personal cap, you can check your ATO online account using myGov.

 All of your account balances combined across any income streams or pension accounts count towards this limit - either at QSuper or other super funds (not including Transition to Retirement Income accounts).
 For our Lifetime Pension, your initial purchase price counts towards the transfer balance cap.